Lynn Cominsky: Sonoma State University

-Starting in 2013, and in partnership with SSU's Early Academic Outreach program led by Susan Wandling, Cominsky's group began to develop a two-year high school curriculum called "Learning by Making."
-This five-year project is one of 18 funded by the U.S. Department of Education's Investing in Innovation program for 2013.
-The curriculum is currently being piloted with six high-needs rural high schools in Mendocino county.
-The group's newest NSF project "Teaching Einstein's Universe to Community College students" has developed an on-line course to educate lower-division physics instructors about the science of LIGO.
-These courses also provide resources for instructors to use in their calculus-based introductory physics classes.
+Beginning in 2013, Cominsky, through what is now EdEon STEM Learning at Sonoma State University, initiated the development of Learning by Making (LbyM), an integrated, student-driven STEM curriculum for rural high school students, in partnership with SSU's Early Academic Outreach program.
+Learning by Making was the first in a sequence of three consecutive five-year projects funded by the U.S. Department of Education, aimed at improving STEM and computer science education outcomes for high-needs rural students in Northern California.
+The most recent phase of this work, known as STEMACES, represents the current incarnation of the program and continues to build on the curriculum, teacher support, and student engagement models established by LbyM.

+As part of these initiatives, EdEon has provided extensive teacher professional development, offering approximately 80 hours of training annually since 2013 for educators implementing the Learning by Making curriculum.
+This training includes multi-day academic-year workshops and an intensive 40-hour summer institute hosted at Sonoma State University.

+Cominsky has also served as Principal Investigator on the National Science Foundation–funded project “Teaching Einstein’s Universe at Community Colleges,” which developed an online professional learning course for lower-division physics instructors.
+The project focuses on strengthening instruction related to gravitational waves and the science of LIGO, while providing classroom-ready resources for calculus-based introductory physics courses.

 Cominsky has been a member of many different advisory committees, including the Chandra User's Group, the Structure and Evolution of the Universe Subcommittee of NASA's Space Sciences Advisory Committee, and the LIGO Program Advisory Committee.
 She has served on the executive committees for the High Energy Astrophysics Division of the American Astronomical Society, and for the Division of Astrophysics of the American Physical Society.
-Currently she is also chair of the APS California Section.

 For a decade, she was the deputy press officer for the American Astronomical Society, and she continues as the press officer for both the Fermi and Swift missions.
 In these positions, she often interprets astronomical discoveries to the public.